Devashwinatx/Anidlk/README.md

 #Feel Free To Contact If have issues over it & if you are happy with my work consider to Donate Me :- {TELEGRAM}
 `@ifeelraam` - `THE DEVLOPER OF THIS BOT AND SOURCE CODE`

-# I WOULD like to give special thanks to the `crunchpyroll devs and its repected team and owners for their Api`
+# I WOULD like to give special thanks to the `crunchpyroll devs and its respected team and owners for their Api`
 (Already open source In Github)

 #if issues persists related to this create issues in branch Or Wannaa To Contribute in this Repo ?